Toruse/toruse.github.io/source/_enportfolio/36/servis-licenziy.md

     height: 306
 ---

-**Сервис лицензий** - REST API-сервис для работы с лицензиями пользователей.
+**License service** - REST API service for working with user licenses.

 ---

-Работодатель
+Place of work

-* Компания _Vilijavis_
+* Company _Vilijavis_

-Реализованный функционал
+Implemented

-* Создан сервис для получения данных о лицензиях и их пользователях.
+* A service has been created to obtain data about licenses and their users.
-* Добавлена возможность работы с данными менеджеров отвечающие за выдачу лицензий.
+* Added the ability to work with data from managers responsible for issuing licenses.
-* Написана утилита для работы с сервисом из командной строки.
+* A utility has been written to work with the service from the command line.

-Проделанная работа
+Work done

-* Спроектирована база данных.
+* Database designed.
-* Написаны миграции.
+* Written migrations.
-* Разработано REST API для пользователя, для лицензий, для менеджеров.
+* Developed REST API for the user, for licenses, for managers.
-* Написана утилита для работы с сервисом.
+* A utility has been written to work with the service.
-* Написаны тесты для проверки работы REST API-сервиса.
+* Written tests to check the operation of the REST API service.

-Использовались технологии / инструменты
+Technologies / tools

 * JavaScript, Node.js, MySql, PhpStorm, Git.
-* Используемые пакеты: Express, Sequelize, Restify, Body-parser, Command-line-args, Passport, Password-hash, Db-migrate-mysql, Mocha, Async.
+* Packages used: Express, Sequelize, Restify, Body-parser, Command-line-args, Passport, Password-hash, Db-migrate-mysql, Mocha, Async.